The OWASP Kubernetes Top 10

 To help ensure the security of Kubernetes, OWASP has published the Kubernetes Top 10.
 The list contains the top ten risks that need to be considered when using Kubernetes.

-Kubernetes is the preferred platform for cloud application development and deployment.
-It enables organizations to build, manage, and operate competitive services with a single platform.
-As its popularity increases, so does the risk of security vulnerabilities.
+Kubernetes has established itself as the go-to platform for developing and running cloud-native applications.
+It allows organizations to build, manage, and scale their services through a single, unified platform.
+However, as adoption grows, so does the attack surface -- and with it the risk of security vulnerabilities.

-To help ensure the security of Kubernetes, OWASP has published the Kubernetes Top 10.
-The list includes the top ten risks that need to be considered when using Kubernetes.
-The risks range from vulnerabilities in the container image to unsecured API calls to insecure configurations and lack of security policies.
+To address these challenges, OWASP has published the Kubernetes Top 10.
+This list outlines the ten most critical risks associated with Kubernetes deployments, ranging from container image vulnerabilities and unsecured API calls to misconfigurations and insufficient security policies.

-The Top 10 Vulnerabilities of Kubernetes According to OWASP.
+The Top 10 Kubernetes Vulnerabilities According to OWASP

 Supply Chain Vulnerabilities